-Currently network charges make up around half of an average household electricity bill, if you include the costs associated with metering services.
+Currently network charges currently make up just over 40 per cent of an average household electricity bill, if you include the costs associated with metering services.

 There are a number of key concepts and terms relating to network tariffs which people need to be familiar with in order to understand how TasNetworks develops prices and charges retailers.
 These are explained below.